equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ```

 ## Initialize Terraform

 Terraform uses modules to deploy infrastructure.
-In order to initialize the modules your simply run: `terraform init`.
-This should download five modules into a hidden directory `.terraform`
+In order to initialize the modules your simply run: `terraform init -upgrade`.
+This should download five modules into a hidden directory `.terraform`.

 ## Modify your variables
 There are many variables which can be set to customize your install within `00-vars.tf` and `30-anthos-vars.tf`.
 The default variables to bring up a 3 node vSphere cluster and linux router using Equinix Metal's [c2.medium.x86](https://metal.equinix.com/product/servers/).
 Change each default variable at your own risk.